usnistgov/OSCAL/src/utils/util/resolve/oscal-profile-semantics.md

 ### 1 Import (and selection)

+An import indicates a resource from which a set of controls are to be imported.
+The resource can be either an OSCAL catalog or an OSCAL profile.
+A catalog provides controls in their native form.
+An imported profile is resolved on import, using the same rules for the resolution of the profile at the top level.

+No profile may import itself either directly or indirectly.
+An import directive that indicates either the profile itself, or a profile into which it is being (currently) imported, should be ignored.
+Optionally, a processor may issue a warning.

+The directive for an import takes the form of a *resource reference* within the profile.
+That is, the import itself presents a link to a resource description (typically in the profile's back matter), which contains a link to the actual resource.

+[example]

-More than one import of the same resource is a warning condition but not an error.
+Apart from circular imports, more than one import of the same resource can be reported with a warning; but it is not an error.
 Processors can define for themselves what constitutes resource identity for these purposes.

 Imports can specify controls by inclusion and exclusion.